 In order for your cervical cap to work as well as possible, you have to use it every time you have vaginal sex — and you have to use it correctly.

-If you’re not sure that you’ll be able to use your cervical cap every single time you have vaginal sex, there are plenty of other types of birth control out there that are easier to use and offer better protection against pregnancy (like IUDs and implants).
-Take this quiz to find a method that’s best for you.
+If you’re not sure that you’ll be able to use your cervical cap every single time you have vaginal sex, plenty of other types of birth control are easier to use and offer better protection against pregnancy — like IUDs and implants.
+You can explore different birth control methods to find a method that’s best for you.

 Cervical caps can be hard to use correctly.